EvanFBC/csvr/README.md

 ###Open, Parse, and Create

-Open and parse every line in CSV to the SQLite DB and Table you pick:
+Open and parse every line in CSV, then insert these lines into a SQLite DB

 ```
 require 'csvr'